-One of the new trends emerging in 2022 is building a home DIY style.
+One of the new trends emerging is building a home DIY style to save money.
 With inflation jacking up the cost of home building materials, it can be quite expensive to build a home through a traditional builder.
 This has led many people to decide to take it upon themselves to learn how to build a home and to do it themselves to save substantial money on new construction costs.

-In this complete guide on home building, I’ll share the step by step process to building a home in 2022.
+In this complete guide on home building, I’ll share the step by step process to building a home where you contribute throughout the process to save some money.
 This comes from personal experience building a home myself as a DIYer.

 Why Build Your Own Home?